sedson/slop/README.md

 # SLOP
-## Sloppy Lisp, Okay Pictures
+## Silly Lisp, Okay Pictures

-A *very* work-in-progress Lisp in JS interpreter and editor geared towards doing stuff with and to images.
+A *very* work-in-progress Lisp in JS geared towards doing stuff with and to images.

+## Syntax